 We didn't accept that deal.

-You know, we'll never know the counters.
+You know, they never know the counters.

-He was operating out of San Diego, and he was lied to, openly lied to by Eric Holder and the president.
+He was operating out of San Diego, and he was lied to, openly lied to, by Eric Holder and the president.

 I want you both to know something.

-Uh look, if people want to call the DOJ, they have a number.
+Look, if people want to call the DOJ, they have a number.

-Release the documents, 202-514-2000.
+Release the documents.

 Just be polite, as always.